July 27, 2021

 This strategic move allowed them to reach out to a younger, stylish and affluent group of consumers.

-They launched a fresh and contemporary website design with a new modern monogram logo while embracing a series of online engagement such as livestreaming of fashion shows and social media campaigns.
+They embraced a series of online engagement such as fashion shows live-streaming and social media ad campaigns.

 What is your favourite successful rebranding story?
 Share your opinions with us below.